How to make a small bedroom feel bigger – here are 50 clever tricks every small home dweller needs.

 They give the room a sense of purpose, of being.
 They set the tone and atmosphere.

 In fact, a focal point can be a way of creating a whole decorating scheme.

 Choose just one point in the room and design the space from that.
 It’s the perfect way to create a sense of drama and interest too.

 Focal points are an interior designers best trick for giving bland, uninteresting rooms the wow factor they crave.

 And in the case of a small bedroom, they give an illusion that the room is bigger than it really is and make a small room look much bigger.

 The eye is drawn away from the small footprint and focuses more on the interesting and inviting focal area.

 So to create a focal point in your small bedroom, you can do some of the following.

-Furthermore, let light come through the features – a cut-out pattern in the headboard for example – and the eye will naturally see further and beyond, creating more space.
+4. Furthermore, let light come through the features – a cut-out pattern in the headboard for example – and the eye will naturally see further and beyond, with this type of optical illusion.